aichner/react-mdb-template/CONTRIBUTING.md

 -   Each pull request should only follow one topic
 -   You must follow the guidelines / template
 -   Each pull request must have at least one reviewer
--   Each pull request must have at least one assigned developers
+-   Each pull request must have at least one assigned developer
 -   Each pull request must have a label
 -   Each pull request should be merged by the maintainer